zeroluck/docs/sources/articles/social-login-google.md

 in the `gplus_local_attributes_list` property.
 It is mandatory only if `gplus_deployment_type` is set to 'enroll'.

-4. _gplus_local_attributes_list_ - Comma separated list of Gluu Server ldap attribute names returns are mapped to Google user claims from the `gplus_remote_attributes_list` property.
+4. __gplus_local_attributes_list__ - Comma-separated list of Gluu Server
-   It's mandatory only if `gplus_deployment_type` is 'enroll'.
+LDAP attribute names that are mapped to Google user claims from the `gplus_remote_attributes_list` property.
+It is mandatory only if `gplus_deployment_type` is set to 'enroll'.

-5. _extension_module_ - Optional property to specify the full path of an external module that implements two methods:
+5. __extension_module__ - Optional property to specify the full path of an external module that implements two methods:

 ```python
     # This is called when the authentication script initializes